Sympathetic Nerve Block

 How do I prepare for a sympathetic nerve block?

 Tell your healthcare provider if you or anyone in your family has ever had problems with anesthesia.
 You may need to arrange to have someone drive you home after you have the nerve block.
 Your healthcare provider will talk to you about how to prepare.
-He may tell you not to eat or drink anything after midnight on the day of your nerve block.
-Tell him about all medicines you are taking, including vitamins and herbs.
-He will tell you which medicines to take or not take on the day of your nerve block.
+You may be told not to eat or drink anything after midnight on the day of your nerve block.
+Tell your provider about all medicines you are taking, including vitamins and herbs.
+Your provider will tell you which medicines to take or not take on the day of your nerve block.
 You may need to stop taking certain medicines several days before your nerve block.

 What will happen during a sympathetic nerve block?

 Your healthcare provider will ask you to rate your symptoms before the procedure.
 You will remain awake and alert during the procedure so that you can answer questions.
-Your healthcare provider will find the area of the nerve group to be treated.
-He may use fluoroscopy (an x-ray that produces moving images), CT scans, or an ultrasound.
-He will inject the anesthesia into the nerve group area.
-He will again ask you to rate your symptoms.
-He will also ask you to keep a record of your symptoms and activities.
-He will also ask you to write down when your symptoms return.
+Your provider will find the area of the nerve group to be treated.
+Fluoroscopy (an x-ray that produces moving images), CT scans, or an ultrasound may be used to find the area.
+The anesthesia will be injected into the nerve group area.
+Your provider will again ask you to rate your symptoms.
+You may also be asked to keep a record of your symptoms and activities.
+Include the date when your symptoms return.

 What will happen after a sympathetic nerve block?